Free Shipping on all orders · Priority Mail Shipping with fee of $8.00

 How It Works

-Built-in loop detection: if the same UID gets clicked more than twice in a row, the agent presses Escape (to dismiss any lightbox/overlay) and forces a fresh snapshot so the model can try a different approach.
+• Loop detection — if the same UID is clicked more than twice, the agent presses Escape (to dismiss any overlay) and forces a fresh snapshot so the model tries a different path.

-Any exception during a task (MLX timeout, CDP websocket drop, malformed model output, etc.) is caught by the main loop — you'll see the error printed and return to the prompt rather than the whole agent crashing.
+• Error recovery — any exception during a task (MLX timeout, CDP websocket drop, malformed output) is caught by the main loop; you get the error and a fresh prompt instead of a crash.

 Metric Value